 When choosing the best car wax, keeping the desired finish in mind is key to a job well done.
 All waxes offer some form of shine and protection, but some offer a shinier look than others.

-The reason why car waxes wear off or lose their protective qualities is most often due to environmental factors.
+The reason car waxes wear off or lose their protective qualities is most often due to environmental factors.
 For one, the sun’s UV rays can do a number on a painted surface; it makes sense that they’ll wear down the protective coating as well.
-Salt from roads and acid rain can also shorten the lifespan of a wax coating.
+As is the case with your car’s interior and carpets, salt from roads and acid rain can also shorten the lifespan of a wax coating.